Jacob-Ham/jacobhio/docs/🪟 Active Directory/Discovery & Reconnaissance/Domain User Enumeration.md

 kerberute userenum -d <DOMAIN> users.txt
 ```

-> [!important] Add a known negative user to make sure the server is properly validating.
+!!! alert "Add a known negative user to make sure the server is properly validating."